 While we believe the medical imaging industry will eventually migrate towards the recurring revenue-based MSaaS model, we expect certain leading market participants will be slower to adopt this model.
 For these market participants, we expect to provide an intermediate solution through which they will adopt our X-ray source technology for their existing systems.
 Under the Licensing Model, we would be engaged to tailor our X-ray source to the specific systems of medical imaging device manufacturers for a one-time licensing fee upfront for the X-ray source, as well as recurring royalty payments for each system sold.
 The licensees would be responsible for the operation of the medical imaging systems integrating our X-ray source.
-We view the Licensing Model as a transitional phase, aimed at maximizing the commercial value of our technology and strategic buy-in from market participants to our vision through partnership and commercial relationships.
+Although we expect to initially rely on the Licensing Model, in part, we view the Licensing Model as a transitional phase, aimed at maximizing the commercial value of our technology and strategic buy-in from market participants to our vision through partnership and commercial relationships.